© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llangyfelach Cross-Base is a scheduled monument protected by Cadw under reference GM299.
 View the official record →

-Llangyfelach Cross-Base is an Early Medieval stone cross-base located in the parish of Llangyfelach in Swansea, Wales.
+Llangyfelach Cross-Base is an Early Medieval stone monument located in Swansea, Wales, and represents an important example of early Christian religious practice in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM299.

 Llangyfelach Cross-Base dates from the early medieval period, and is classified as a cross.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llangyfelach Cross-Base is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM299.